 Our programs would not be possible without the hard work of our local volunteers and your continued support.

-Our committee of volunteers from Tanzania and the UK meets online monthly to assess and review projects, with many subcommittees for various aspects of our work and a huge amount additional dialogue between meetings.
-Potential applicants are advised to contact their Local Rep to discuss an application before submitting it.
-Their contact details are linked to their profiles, below.
+Our committee of volunteers from Tanzania and the UK meets online monthly to assess and review projects, with a huge amount additional dialogue between meetings.

 Meet the Committee